databricks/spark-redshift/tutorial/README.md

 When you start the Redshift service you will first need to create the TICKT database and load it.
 Follow the instructions [here](http://docs.aws.amazon.com/redshift/latest/dg/cm-dev-t-load-sample-data.html) to create/load the TICKT database.

-For the purpose of this article my Redshift database runs on a 2 node cluster.
+I used a Redshift database running on a 2 node cluster.
 Each node manages 2 slices for a total of 4 slices.
 This *usually* (read Redshift [documentation](http://docs.aws.amazon.com/redshift/latest/dg/c_high_level_system_architecture.html) for a more nuanced discussion) means that each table will be stored in 4 separate partitions, one for each slice.

 ## Usage##

 We are ready to interact with Redshift using the spark-redshift library.
 The skeleton of the program we will be using is shown in Listing 1.
-The entire program can be accessed from [here](SparkRedshiftTutorial.scala).
+The entire `SparkRedshiftTutorial.scala` program can be accessed from [here](SparkRedshiftTutorial.scala).
 You can also use the Spark REPL to run the lines listed in the program below.

 ```scala
 package com.databricks.spark.redshift.tutorial